igsr/gca_1000genomes_website/1000-genomes-browsers.md

 Following completion of the 1000 Genomes Project, we recommend using Ensembl to view the data, in preference to the early access browsers created during the 1000 Genomes Project.
 Ensembl provides a genome browser where the data can be viewed alongside a wide range of additional data sources, as well as giving access to [tools](http://grch37.ensembl.org/info/docs/tools/index.html) that can be used to work with the 1000 Genomes data and other data sets.

-In Ensembl, the data can be viewed either on the GRCh37 reference assembly (used by the final, phase 3 of the 1000 Genomes Project) or on the current reference genome, GRCh38.
+In Ensembl, the data can be viewed either on the GRCh37 reference assembly (used by the final phase of the 1000 Genomes Project) or on the current reference genome, GRCh38.

 - **[Ensembl GRCh37](http://grch37.ensembl.org/Homo_sapiens/Info/Index) - view the 1000 Genomes Project data on the reference genome used by the project**
 - **[Ensembl GRCh38](http://www.ensembl.org/Homo_sapiens/Info/Index) - view the 1000 Genomes Project data on the current human reference genome**